 - You can reset all the fields to start over.

-- Loggly will use the default template to pre-populate the issue fields at the time of creating an issue from a log event.
+- Loggly uses the default template to pre-populate the issue fields at the time an issue is created from a log event.

-Below is a sample template created by selecting the appropriate project and selecting appropriate options.
+Below is a sample template created by selecting the appropriate project and options.

-Step 1.
-Go to the Search page and hover and click on the icon located on the far right side of the event of interest, as shown below, to reveal the option available.
+On the Search page, hover and click the action icon (three vertical dots) located on the far right of the event of interest, as shown below, to reveal the option available.
 Select Create issue.

-Step 2.
-A new issue creation popup opens with JIRA’s system fields and project specific mandatory fields.
+A new issue creation dialog opens with JIRA’s system fields and project specific mandatory fields.

 If a default template is available, the fields are pre-populated.
-Make any required adjustments on the form and then click Create Issue.
-A new issue is created and you will get a confirmation message as shown below with the JIRA ticket number.
+Make any required adjustments on the form, and then click Create Issue.
+A new issue is created and a confirmation message displays.
+The confirmation message contains the JIRA ticket number.

-Step 1.
-Click on the icon located on the far right side of the event of interest and select Add to issue.
+Click the action icon (three vertical dots) located to the far right of the event of interest, and then select Add to issue.

-Step 2.
-In the drop down window, you could start typing in the text box to narrow down the search and then select the JIRA issue to which you want to add this event information.
+In the drop-down window, narrow the search by typing into the text box, and then select the JIRA issue you want to add to the event information.

-By default, the event details and permalink will be included in the description field of the JIRA issue as shown in the image above.
-You could change this behavior by unselecting the checkboxes.
+By default, the event details and permalink are included in the description field of the JIRA issue as shown in the image above.
+You can change this behavior by clearing the check boxes.

-Step 1.
-Click on the icon located on the far right side of the event of interest and select Add comment.
+Click the action icon (three vertical dots) located to the far right of the event of interest, and the select Add comment.

-Step 2.
 Select the existing JIRA ticket to which you want to add comments.
-Add your comments in the text box and then click Add.
-The selected JIRA ticket will be updated automatically with your comments, the event details and permalink as per your selection.
+Add comments in the text box, and then click Add.
+Based on your selections here, the selected JIRA ticket updates automatically with your comments, the event details, and the permalink .